Connect with others who understand.

 Osteoporosis and Tendinopathy

 Osteoporosis (loss of bone density) is a comorbidity of MS that can contribute to tendinopathy.
 As bones become weaker from osteoporosis, it affects the attached tendons.
-Research has found that people with osteoporosis have a higher risk of rotator cuff injuries.
+Research from the Journal of Bone and Mineral Metabolism has found that people with osteoporosis have a higher risk of rotator cuff injuries.

-Treatment for tendinopathy begins with RICE: rest, ice, compression, and elevation.
+Treatment options for tendinopathy begin with RICE: rest, ice, compression, and elevation.
 Avoiding activities that cause pain, applying ice to swollen areas, using a wrap or sleeve around the affected area, and keeping the affected body part elevated are the first steps in treating tendon pain and injury.

 Further treatment for tendinopathy can include: